wechuli/Software-Engineering-Principles/notes/low-level-design.md

 A better approach is to give the `Company` class a new property of type `Person` called `ContactPerson`.
 Now the `Company` class gets the benefit of the code defined by the `Person` class without the illogic and possible consfusion of inheriting from `Person`.

 This approach also lets you place more than one `Person` object inside the Company class.
 For example, if you decide the `Company` class also needs to store information about a billing contact and a shipping contact, you can add more `Person` objects to the class.
 You couldn’t do that with inheritance.

+## Database Design

+There are many different kinds od databases that you can use to build an application.
+The most popular being relational.
+Relational database are simple,easy to use and provide a good set of tools for searching, combining data from different tables, sorting results and otherwise rearranging data.

+A relational database stores related data in tables.
+Each table holds records that contain pieces of data that are related.
+The pieces of data in each record are called fields.
+Each field has a name and a data type.
+All the values in different records for a particular field have the data type.

+One particular usefule kind of relationship is a foreign key relationship.
+A foreign key is a set of one or more fields in one table with values that uniquely define a record in another table.

+The table containing the foreign key is often called the child table, and the table that contains the uniquely identified record is often called the parent table.

+A *lookup* table is a table that contains values just to use as foreign keys.
+In addition to validating user inputs, lookup tables allow the users to configure the application.

+Building a relational database is easy, but unless you design the database properly, you may encounter unexpected problems.
+Those problems may be that:
+- Duplicate data can watse space and make updating values slow
+- You may be unable to delete one piece of data without also deleting another unrelated piece of data
+- An otherwise unnecessary piece of data may need to exists so that you can represent some other data.
+- The database may not allow multiple values when you need them.

+These kind of problems are known as anomalies.

+Database normalization is a process of rearranginng a database to put it into a standard(normal) form that prevents these kinds of anomalies

+### First Normal Form
+*First normal form(1NF)* basically says the table can be placed meaninglfully in a relational database.
+It means the table has a sensible, down-to-earth structure.

+Relational database products tend to enforce most of the 1NF rules automatically, so if you don't do anything too weird, your database will be in 1NF with little extra work.

+The official requirements for a table to be in 1NF are:
+1. Each column must have a unique name
+2. The order of the rows and columns doesn't matter
+3. each column must have a single data type
+4. No two rows can contain identical values
+5. Each column must contain a single value
+6. Columns cannot contain repeating groups-That means that you can't have two columns that represent the same thing.
+This means a bit more than two columns don't have the same data type.
+Tables often have mutliple columns with the same data types but with different meanings.

+In general, adding a number to field names to differentiate them is a bad idea.
+If the program doesn't need to differentiate between the two values, then adding a number to their names just creates a repeating group.

+The way to fix this problem is to pull the repeated data out into a new table.

+### Second Normal Form